Man sits at his desk and looks on his monitor.

 4. Optimize your content

 As an authorpreneur, one of your key objectives is to ensure readers can easily find you online.
-If people haven’t heard of you, they’re unlikely to visit your website directly.
-Instead, they’ll rely on search engines to discover your site.
+Unless people know you, they won’t visit your website directly.
+Instead, they’ll just ‘Google’ you.
 This is where search engine optimization (SEO) becomes invaluable.
-Optimize your site with keywords about you, your books, and your genre, and more readers will find you online.
+Optimize your site with keywords about you and your brand, your books, and related products and services, and more readers will find you online.
 The higher your site appears in search results, the more traffic you’ll attract, and the greater your chances of turning visitors into readers.

-One major perk of having your website is that you’re in control.
+One major perk of having your website is that you control not only the content of your author website but also how people interact with it and their overall experience.
 Unlike social media platforms with their rules, restrictions, and shifting algorithms that can limit your reach.
 Optimize your website for both visitors and search engines.
 A well-organized site is easier to use and gets you higher search rankings.

 You don’t need advanced tech skills or a hefty budget to create an effective website.
 What matters is a clean, user-friendly design that is fast, and regularly updated.